 Corey J. Wilson is an associate professor of Chemical and Biomolecular Engineering at the Georgia Institute of Technology.
 Prior to coming to Georgia Tech, he was an associate professor at Yale University in the Department of Chemical Engineering with a complimentary appointment in the Department of Biochemistry and Biophysics.
 The overarching theme of the Wilson Lab’s research is biomolecular engineering, with an emphasis on protein engineering.
 This effort involves a unique blend of iterative experimentation, computational protein design, and modeling.
 Current interests focus on designing novel energy transduction systems, designing enzymes for conditional catalysis, and the development of higher-order biosensing proteins that regulate gene expression.

 2017 Congrats Jamie!
 New Publication : Deconstruction of Complex Protein Signaling Switches - A Roadmap Toward Engineering Higher-Order Gene Regulators.
-Davey, J.A. and Wilson, C.J. [accepted] 2017 WIREs Nanomedicine & Nanobiotechnology.
+Davey, J.A. and Wilson, C.J. [in press] 2017 WIREs Nanomedicine & Nanobiotechnology.

 2017 Congrats Dave!
 New Publication: Fourteen Ways to Reroute Cooperative Communication in the Lactose Repressor: Engineering Regulatory Elements with Alternate Repressive Functions.
 Richards, D.H., Meyer, S. and Wilson, C. J. [in press] (2017) ACS Synthetic Biology.
 27598336